-- a) A free pass is used where the ball or ball carrier has gone into touch, 10 metres in from the side of the pitch where the ball or ball carrier went into touch. - b) At a free pass, the opposition must be 10 metres back from the mark.
-They cannot start moving forward until the ball leaves the hands of the passer.
-At a free pass, the passer must start with the ball in both hands and, when instructed by the referee who will call "Play", pass the ball backwards through the air to a member of their team.
-For safety reasons, no player may run until the pass is made.
-The player taking the free pass must pass the ball when the referee calls "Play".
+- a) A free pass is awarded when the ball or ball carrier has gone into touch.
+The free pass is 5 metres from touch, level with where the ball or ball carrier went into touch. - b) At a free pass, the opposition must be 7 metres back from the mark.
+At a free pass, the passer must start with the ball in both hands and, when the referee calls "Play", pass the ball backwards through the air to a member of their team.
+For safety reasons, no player from either team may run until the pass is made.